rvsrnvsn/ICML2019/README.md

 + Approach: learn a finite set of states (k centroids) and force RNNs to operate like automata with external memory
 + https://github.com/deepsemantic/sr-rnns
 + Poster 68

+### On the Connection Between Adversarial Robustness and Saliency Map Interpretability
+_Christian Etmann, Sebastian Lunz, Peter Maass, Carola-Bibiane Schönlieb_

++ Models trained to be more robust to adversarial attacks tend to yield more interpretable saliency maps, but why?
+  - There is higher visual alignment between image and saliency map for models trained against attacks (perturbations to inputs)
++ Gives theoretical backing to this connection